edychandra/brushfire/README.md

 ## Chapter 12 — Embedded data and associations

-Relationship characteristics:
+**Relationship characteristics:**
-* **Direction (one-way or two-way reference)** : a relationship has a two-way reference if both models require the ability to find, create, update, or destroy records in each model.
+1. **Direction (one-way or two-way reference)** : a relationship has a two-way reference if both models require the ability to find, create, update, or destroy records in each model.
-* **Quantity (one or many)** : does the related model have a relationship with one record or multiple records?
+2. **Quantity (one or many)** : does the related model have a relationship with one record or multiple records?
 Between the user and tutorial models, the user can own multiple tutorials, but a tutorial can be owned by only one user.

-Three ways to create relationships in models:
+**Three ways to create relationships in models:**
-* **Embedding values** : embed values from one model’s record into another model’s record and then maintain each embedded value for each record.
+1. **Embedding values** : embed values from one model’s record into another model’s record and then maintain each embedded value for each record.
-* **One-way association reference** :  use Waterline associations to create a one-way reference association between two models and then maintain each reference.
+2. **One-way association reference** :  use Waterline associations to create a one-way reference association between two models and then maintain each reference.
-* **Two-way association reference** : use Waterline associations to create a two-way referenced association between two models and maintain a single reference for both associations.
+3. **Two-way association reference** : use Waterline associations to create a two-way referenced association between two models and maintain a single reference for both associations.

-Configuring an association between two models:
+**Configuring an association between two models:**
 * The model to associate to.
 * Whether to associate one record, also called a model association, or many records, also called a collection association.
 * In the case of a collection, whether it’s a one-way or a two-way association.

+**Service** : one or more functions declared within a dictionary that Sails globalizes, making the functions available everywhere.
+Located at **api/services** folder.